wp-plugins/widget-alias/readme.txt

 Widget Alias makes it super-easy for you to find the ID of any widget you would like to alias.
 In *Appearance > Widgets*, all active widgets now have their ID appended below the widget title.
 Note: these IDs are added using jQuery, and will not appear if JavaScript is disabled.

 = Removing / Deleting Aliased Widgets =
-Widget Alias makes it easy to tell which widgets are being aliased - each aliased widget has a note below its widget controls (Delete|Close & Save button) letting you know how many it is aliased.
-If you delete an aliased widgets, the Widget Alias widgets that previously pointed to it will revert to the default alias value of "None."
+Widget Alias makes it easy to tell which widgets are being aliased - each aliased widget has a note below its widget controls letting you know how many times it is aliased.
+If you delete an aliased widget, the Widget Alias widgets that previously pointed to it will revert to the default alias value of "None."

 Banner photo by [Susannah Kay](http://susannahkay.com).